 This boosts the morale among the team as the developers realize the true impact of their work on the company.
 This will help improve employee retention and overall productivity returns in the long term.

-The talent shortage of software developers in 2019
+The talent shortage of software developers

 As you look around and see the growing ubiquity of smart devices and artificial intelligence, there’s no doubt the future is bright for software developers.